-The Office of General Counsel administers and tracks voluntary self-audits conducted by oil and gas operators under the Texas Environmental, Health, and Safety Audit Privilege Act (Tex.
-Health and Safety Code, Chapter
+The Office of General Counsel administers and tracks voluntary self-audits conducted by oil and gas operators under the Texas Environmental, Health, and Safety Audit Privilege Act (Texas Health and Safety Code, Chapter 1101).

-1101).
 An operator subject to the Commission's jurisdiction may choose to conduct a voluntary self-audit of its regulated facilities and can claim immunity from administrative penalties for violations discovered, disclosed, and corrected within a reasonable amount of time.
-The Commission's "Guide for Submissions Pursuant to the Audit Privilege Act" can be found on the Commission's website at http://rrc.texas.gov/general-counsel/policies-and-guidelines/audit-privilege-act-guide/.
+The Commission's Guide for Submissions Pursuant to the Texas Environmental, Health, and Safety Audit Privilege Act can be found on the Commission's website at https://rrc.texas.gov/media/wpzdrtv3/audit-privilege-act-guide-nov-2017.pdf.
 Operators that would like to submit a Notice of Audit pursuant to the Audit Privilege Act can email the Commission's audit email at audit.notice@rrc.texas.gov.
 The Commission encourages all operators to take advantage of the Audit Privilege Act to ensure that their regulated facilities are safe and in compliance with Commission rules.